woheller69/solxpect/README.md

 This app takes direct and diffuse radiation data from Open-Meteo.com, calculates the position of the sun and projects the radiation on your solar panel.
 It shows the estimated energy production for the next hours and up to 16 days.
+The hourly values are calculated for the preceding hour.
+So if there are 150 Wh shown at 11:00 this means you can expect 150 Wh between 10:00 and 11:00.

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/01.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/02.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/03.png" width="150"/> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/04.png" width="150"/>